 The dean will lead a talented and dedicated staff and faculty who are engaged in the mission of the University and committed to academic excellence.
-In recent years the University has undergone changes to senior administration, staff turnover in the Libraries has taken place, and there are new staff recently hired to support the Libraries' engagement across campuses.
+In recent years the University has undergone changes to senior administration, staff turnover in the University Libraries has taken place, and there are new staff recently hired to support the University Libraries' engagement across campuses.
+Like many institutions during and after the COVID-19 pandemic, the University Libraries experienced challenges in recruiting and retaining qualified staff.
 The dean will respond to these issues by fostering an environment that supports teamwork through transparency, support, and inclusion among staff and faculty, and work with the administration to advocate for the needs of faculty and staff.
 The dean will also be aware of the need to create a sense of belonging for people from all different backgrounds and experiences, and will prioritize retention, including providing professional development opportunities that allow staff and faculty to develop in the profession.
-To be successful, the dean will focus on building the morale of staff by supporting, valuing, and trusting their work to create an environment that supports and attracts a world-class team.
+To be successful, the dean will focus on supporting, valuing, and trusting the work of the faculty and staff to create an environment that attracts and retains a world-class team.